gausie/uclutest/Original.md

 	3. Ethics and Environment Officer.

-	4. 3 Student Trustees appointed by Trustee Board.
+	4. 2 Student Trustees appointed by Trustee Board.

-	5. 4 members of Union Council appointed by Union Council.
+	5. 4 members of Union Council elected by Union Council.

 7. In attendance shall be: